mmaxs/uvcc/doc/src/Introduction.md

 * `uv::request::on_destroy_t`
 * `uv::loop::on_destroy_t`

-The callback is intended to give the option to manipulate the user-defined data associated with the object instance through the `.data` pointer before the last variable referencing to it is been destroyed.
+The callback is intended to give the option to manipulate the user-defined data associated with the object through the `.data` pointer before the last variable referencing this object is been destroyed.

 For the `uv::handle` calss the destroy callback functionality is based on the underlying libuv API [`uv_close_cb`](http://docs.libuv.org/en/v1.x/handle.html#c.uv_close_cb) feature.